IWSLT/IWSLT.github.io/_pages/2022/conference.md

 More information about the program will be posted closer to the conference.

 **Keynote:**
-We are please to have [an invited talk by Frederic Chaume (Universitat Jaume I)](/2022/keynote) on Day 1.
+We are pleased to have [an invited talk by Frederic Chaume (Universitat Jaume I)](/2022/keynote) on Day 1.

 **Accepted Papers:**
-Please find the list of [accepted papers](/2022/papers) at IWSLT 2022.
+This is the list of [accepted papers](/2022/papers) at IWSLT 2022.

 ## Shared Tasks